1962: Marvin Gaye’s recording of Pat Ballard’s “Mr. Sandman,” simply titled “Sandman,” was released on Motown’s Tamla label as Gaye’s second single.

 1970: The Who recorded “The Seeker” at IBC Studios in London with producer and manager Kit Lambert.

 1973: “I’m Just a Singer (In a Rock and Roll Band)” by The Moody Blues was released.
-It was the second single from the group’s Seventh Sojourn album and reached #36 in the UK and #12 in the US.
+It was the second single from the group’s eighth studio album, Seventh Sojourn, and reached #36 in the UK and #12 in the US.

 1977: On the eve of president-elect Jimmy Carter’s inauguration, a commemorative concert was televised featuring artists that included Linda Ronstadt and Aretha Franklin.
 Notable audience members included John Lennon and Paul Simon.

-1980: “Brass in Pocket” became the Pretenders’ first UK #1 single on the same day that their self-titled debut LP started four weeks at the top of the album chart.
+1980: “Brass in Pocket” became the Pretenders’ first UK #1 single on the same day that their self-titled debut album started four weeks at the top of the album chart.

-1980: Pink Floyd’s The Wall album started fifteen weeks at the top of the Billboard pop chart.
+1980: Pink Floyd’s eleventh studio album, The Wall, started fifteen weeks at the top of the Billboard pop chart.
 It was the group’s third US #1 and went on to sell 23 million copies in America.

 1982: “I Love Rock ‘n’ Roll” by Joan Jett and the Blackhearts was released.
 Originally written and recorded by London band the Arrows, the very first version of the song by Jett had been recorded in 1979 with Sex Pistol members Steve Jones and Paul Cook and released as the B-side to Jett’s first single, a cover of Leslie Gore’s “You Don’t Own Me.”
 It was the re-recording in 1981 with the Blackhearts that became their first and biggest hit.